bge1234/html-css-beautifier/README.md

-CSS todo:
+CSS beautifer todo:
-- Refactor by pulling out logic into separate functions and passing in next token/set of tokens.
-- Handle nested blocks (like SASS)
+- Handle nested blocks (like SASS).
+Use indent argument to space them within printBlock().

 The HTML beautifier does the following things:
 - Correct indentation.